The Boys season 2 will bring back the complicated and dark tale of superheroes to Amazon.

 The TV adaptation of Garth Ennis’ comic book series was greenlit for a Season 2 before the first season was even released in July.
 Filming on The Boys season 2 took place from June 17 to November 13, 2019 in Toronto.
 We can't wait to see what’s next for Billy Butcher, Hughie Campbell and crew as they continue to take the fight to Homelander and the not-so-super heroes in The Seven.

 Here’s everything we know about The Boys season 2, including its release date, cast, trailer and the latest set photos and images.

-The Boys Season 2 release date: when is it coming out?
+The Boys Season 2 release date: When is it coming out?

-Is there a The Boys Season 2 trailer?
+The Boys Season 2 trailer